 Try to focus on skills and knowledge specific to your discipline.
 Example:

 Students will understand how to write and communicate well.
 This could apply to any kind of activity, even those outside of higher education.
+Instructors can then use their expertise and judgment to infer whether learning has taken place.
 A better option may be something like this: Students will be able to write a persuasive paper about the geologic age of the earth.

 Learning outcomes are not the same as program goals.
 Example: The program will graduate 20 students on an annual basis.
 This is an acceptable goal for a program, but it reveals very little about what students can do or know.